-The National Vegetation Classification is supported by a standard that provides the basis for a process for considering, evaluating and acting on proposals.
-Yet, at all times, a definitive, current list of types will be available.
+At all times, a definitive, current list of types is available.
 As revisions to hierarchy are made and new descriptions are drafted, the new information will be posted on this web site.
-The ESA Vegetation Panel will be managing a formal review at each level of the classification.
-If you are interested in participating in the review process, please contact the NVC Manager and she will guide you to the appropriate contact.
+The ESA Vegetation Panel manages the formal review at each level of the classification.
+If you are interested in participating in the review process, please contact the USNVC Editor in Chief.